msteffan/fundamentals/01_chapter/05_lesson.md

 ```
 What did we just do?

-The command `pwd` stands for "Print Working Directory".
+The command `pwd` stands for "Print Working Directory."
 This command is used when we want the command line to tell us what folder (or directory) of our computer we are currently in.

-Just like the Finder on a mac, your command line interface places you in a particular folder
+Just like the Finder on a Mac, your command line interface places you in a particular folder
 of your computer. `pwd` tells you where you currently are.
-Usually, when you open the Terminal application, you start off in your "home folder", which is the one that shares the name of your username on your computer.
+Usually, when you open the Terminal application, you start off in your "home folder," which is the one that shares the name of your username on your computer.

 If we were using Finder, we'd be able to see what things (files and folders) are present in this folder.
-In a CLI however, if we want to see what files and folders exist at the current location, we need to ask for it with another command.
+In a CLI, however, if we want to see what files and folders exist at the current location, we need to ask for it with another command.

 Let's find out what files are in the folder that we're in.